hyperledger-labs/fabric-smart-client/samples/fabric/iou/README.md

 }

 func (u UpdateIOUView) Call(context view.Context) (interface{}, error) {
+    // use default identities if not specified if u.Approver.IsNone() {
+        u.Approver = view2.GetIdentityProvider(context).Identity("approver")
+    }

     // The borrower starts by creating a new transaction to update the IOU state tx, err := state.NewTransaction(context)
 	assert.NoError(err)